dhomini-rabelo/Employee-Management/README.md

 <h2 id="about">📖 About</h2>

 <p>API for managing employees and for use with some frontend framework.
-Deploy url: https://employees-management-api.herokuapp.com/</p>
+Deploy url: https://employees-management-api.herokuapp.com/, you can access admin system as visit ( username: "visit", password: "null0000" ).</p>

 <br>
 <h2 id="tools">🛠️ Tools</h2>